brandonkal/inkjet/README.md

 snippet <subcommand>
 ```

 **Tip:** The shorthand alternative to `--inkfile` is `-c`.
 This flag also accepts the text contents of the inkfile or `-` to read stdin.
-This is enabled in order to use inkjet as an interpreter similar to other shells.
-If the value of this flag contains multiple lines, it is interpreted as the contents, otherwise it is parsed as a filename as usual.
+This allows for using Inkjet as an interpreter similar to other shells.
+If the value of this flag contains multiple lines, it is interpreted as the contents.
+Otherwise, it is parsed as a filename as usual.

 ```bash
 inkjet -c "$(cat inkjet.md)"